luckylegend-project/lucky-legend/WHITEPAPER.md

 ## 4. Supply & Token Mechanics

 - **Maximum Supply:** Fixed
-- **Circulating Supply:** Reduced through manual token burns
+- **Circulating Supply:** Reduced through permanent token burns
 - **Mint Authority:** Disabled
 - **Freeze Authority:** Disabled

-A portion of the original supply has been permanently removed from circulation using Solana-native burn mechanisms.
+A portion of the original supply has been permanently removed from circulation using on-chain burn mechanisms.
-All supply changes are transparent and verifiable on-chain.
+All supply changes are transparent and verifiable via blockchain explorers.

 Lucky Legend does **not** include:
 - Transaction taxes